What is constipation?

 - Stimulants like Senekot or Dulcolax SP drops – these stimulate the bowel to get rid of the poo.

 Some children with chronic constipation will need to keep taking laxative medications for several months.
 Your GP will let you know about the best way to treat your child’s constipation.

 Babies might be constipated if their poo is dry and crumbly or like pellets, or if doing a poo seems to cause them pain and discomfort.

 If you think your baby is constipated, see your GP or child and family health nurse.

-Formula-fed babies might be constipated if infant formula isn’t made up correctly and doesn’t have enough water in it.
+The number of times that formula-fed babies poo can range from 3 times a day to only twice a week.
+If babies poo less often than this, it might be because infant formula isn’t made up correctly and doesn’t have enough water in it.

 Getting the formula mix right and giving your baby extra fluids might help.

 Babies who’ve started on solids might have firmer and less frequent poos at first.
 This usually sorts itself out in a few weeks.

 Adding more water to your baby’s solids might help.